MDHA’s family properties are for households earning up to 80% of the Area Median Income. See below for a list of properties and bedroom sizes:

-This is for persons who are 62 years of age or older or who have a disability.
+This is for persons who are 62 years of age or older or those who have a documented disability.
 MDHA’s elderly and disabled properties are:

 The Asset Management Department is responsible for the administration and normal routine maintenance of the Agency’s public housing properties, including scattered sites.
 Through these programs, MDHA operates over 5,500 units of affordable housing, providing and maintaining housing for approximately 14,000 persons.